DrakeNash/sharepoint-master/README.md

 #SharePoint-Master

-SharePoint Online minimal master page.
+SharePoint minimal master pages.
 Provides a solid starting point for any branding work.

 ## What is it?

-It's the bare minimum master page to start your own branding project for SharePoint Online.
+It's the bare minimum master page to start your own branding project for SharePoint.
 Don't expect it to look pretty without some development love.

 ## Why?